 In any case, not all fruit and vegetables give you security.
 Here are 5 food proven to reduce your risk of glaucoma.

 The NIH examine found that eating at least three servings of vegetables for each day didn’t have any impact on glaucoma rates.
 Yet, certain vegetables recounted to an altogether different story.
 Eating kale every week could cut your risk of glaucoma by 57 percent.

-leafy greens in your diet was connected to a 20 percent to 30 percent lower glaucoma risk.
+leafy greens in your diet were connected to a 20 percent to 30 percent lower glaucoma risk.
 The link was even stronger for a type of glaucoma connected to poor bloodstream.
-In those cases nitrates cut risk by 40 to 50 percent.
+In those cases, nitrates cut risk by 40 to 50 percent.

 2. Wild-Caught Salmon

-In addition wild-caught salmon, other great source of EPA and DHA include fatty cold-water fish like sardines, mackerel, herring, and tuna.
+In addition wild-caught salmon, other great sources of EPA and DHA include fatty cold-water fish like sardines, mackerel, herring, and tuna.